projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 0xF3 upcall
    A Guest vCPU VM Exit exits due to EPT violation or IO instruction trap.
    It requires Device Module to emulate the MMIO/PortIO instruction.
-   However it could be that the Service OS (SOS) vCPU0 is still in non-root mode.
-So an IPI (0xF3 upcall vector) should be sent to the physical CPU0 (with non-root mode as vCPU0 inside SOS) to force vCPU0 to VM Exit due to the external interrupt.
-The virtual upcall vector is then injected to SOS, and the vCPU0 inside SOS then will pick up the IO request and do emulation for other Guest.
+   However it could be that the Service VM vCPU0 is still in non-root mode.
+So an IPI (0xF3 upcall vector) should be sent to the physical CPU0 (with non-root mode as vCPU0 inside the Service VM) to force vCPU0 to VM Exit due to the external interrupt.
+The virtual upcall vector is then injected to the Service VM, and the vCPU0 inside the Service VM then will pick up the IO request and do emulation for other Guest.

 0xF0 IPI flow
-   If Device Module inside SOS needs to inject an interrupt to other Guest such as vCPU1, it will issue an IPI first to kick CPU1 (assuming CPU1 is running on vCPU1) to root-hv_interrupt-data-apmode.
+   If Device Module inside the Service VM needs to inject an interrupt to other Guest such as vCPU1, it will issue an IPI first to kick CPU1 (assuming CPU1 is running on vCPU1) to root-hv_interrupt-data-apmode.
 CPU1 will inject the interrupt before VM Enter.